📐 Platform Methodology

 Six factors.
 One overall score.

 Every stock receives a score from 0 to 100 based on six independent factors.
 Each factor is weighted differently depending on the company's sector — because what matters for a Utility is not the same as what matters for a Software company.
-Seven sector profiles in total.
+Seven sector profiles for standard industries.

 📈 Business Quality ~27%